(Website: Institute of Economic Affairs)

 The chairman of IEA is Neil Record.
 He founded and chairs Record plc, a company that creates wealth for its clients via currency gambling and hedging.
 That is, a company rammed right in the decaying anus of exploitative capitalist gangsterism.

 Director General Mark Littlewood pops up on TV and radio frequently.
 He is deliberately childishly provocative.
 Other faces that might be seen in the media are listed here: IEA Staff.

 As the table on page 7 of a Transparify report into think-tank donor transparency shows, IEA keeps its financial backers secret.
-Alongside two other cheerleaders for public services destruction, Centre for Policy Studies and Policy Exchange, IEA doesn’t want the public, who are the target of its ideology, to know which tax-dodging organised international thieves and fraudsters are employing PR machines like the IEA.
+Alongside three other cheerleaders for public services destruction, Adam Smith Institute, Centre for Policy Studies and Policy Exchange, IEA doesn’t want the public, who are the target of its ideology, to know which tax-dodging organised international thieves and fraudsters are employing PR machines like the IEA.

 Links to brief descriptions of other right-wing think-tanks

 - Freedom Association